gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 So...
 What makes these solutions truly so hard to find?
 How about we try?

-## Chapter 1: Making Observations
+## Chapter 1: Making Observations, First Without AI

 There is a clear tension between the two independent constraints:

 1. The numbers are consecutive
 2. The line sums are equal (and lines have different lengths!)

-The prior art solutions that I found showed that people tried optimizing different search algorthims.
-This made me think that the next step should in optimizing the search space itself.
+The prior art solutions that I found showed that people tried out different search algorithms and likely optimized them well.
+This made me think that if I'm looking to advance the field, I should instead focus on optimizing the search space.

 ### Observation 1: Antisymmetric hexagons have much simpler constraints